-- Find the latest on coronavirus (COVID-19) in the UK. - All ONS analysis, summarised in our coronavirus roundup. - View all coronavirus data. - Find out how we are working safely in our studies and surveys.
+- Find the latest on coronavirus (COVID-19) in the UK. - Explore the latest coronavirus data from the ONS and other sources. - All ONS analysis, summarised in our coronavirus roundup. - View all coronavirus data. - Find out how we are working safely in our studies and surveys.